shakahl/go-schemaless/README.md

 To Damian Gryski for releasing https://github.com/dgryski/go-shardedkv.

-To Booking.com for allowing the release of https://github.com/photosrv/photosrv in the past.
+To Booking.com for allowing the release of https://github.com/photosrv/photosrv.

 To Uber Technologies for releasing numerous materials on the design and implementation of Mezzanine, their Schemaless store.

 And to many others :)